Queensland Museum Rail Workshops: Workers' Dining Hall

 The workers' dining hall (canteen) was built in 1911 to provide a cheap meal for workers.
-Each day when the lunchtime whistle - located on the front of the Power House - sounded, hundreds of workers poured into the hall to buy a three-course lunch.
+Each day when the lunchtime whistle – located on the front of the Power House – sounded, hundreds of workers poured into the hall to buy a three-course lunch.
 During World War II, the dining hall served around 2,500 lunches daily.
 This was the first place where women worked on the site.

-Located in front of the hall is the War Memorial, unveiled on the 27 September 1919.
-During World War I more than three hundred men from the workshops enlisted in the Australian Imperial Force (AIF), of which thirty-one did not return.
+Located in front of the hall is the Ipswich Railway Workshops War Memorial, unveiled on 26 September 1921.
+During World War I more than three hundred men from the workshops enlisted in the Australian Imperial Force, of which thirty-one did not return.
+(It was reported of the 15,000 male employees who served the war, 3000 never returned.)
 After the war the workshops raised £1400 to build the memorial, to honour those employees who served and died.
 The memorial, which features a figure of a soldier with a rifle standing at attention atop a column, was designed by Queensland Railways architect, Vincent Price, while London sculptors, John Whitehead & Sons sculpted the figure.
 Bronze plaques on the column display the Coat of arms of Queensland, the Queensland Railway Badge and the names of those who served with those who did not return highlighted.